Lobbying on ICT & Cybersecurity - Ottawa (March 2026 edition)

 Most Lobbied Individuals by Organization

-Among the individuals with the most notable meeting activity (by sector) this month were Telecommunications → Matt Hall (Prime Minister's Office (PMO)), Telecommunications → Chris Padfield (Innovation, Science and Economic Development Canada (ISED)) and Computing and IT services → Mark Schaan (Innovation, Science and Economic Development Canada (ISED)).
+Among the individuals with the most notable meeting activity (by sector) this month were Telecommunications → Chris Padfield (Innovation, Science and Economic Development Canada (ISED)), Telecommunications → Matt Hall (Prime Minister's Office (PMO)) and Software → Matthew O'Connell (Finance Canada (FIN)).